 Focus features are in-depth features on a particular aspect the author chooses to focus on.
 While this is often an aria or segment of an opera, the focus may be virtually anything, from the interpretation of a character throughout the 20th century or a singing technique.
 Focus features are always supplemented with materials to illustrate points, such as audio or video.

 The forum is a place where readers can gather and discuss all things opera.
 The forum registration is integrated with the main website, so you only have to register once.
 Being logged in at the forum, allows you to comment on blog posts, for example.
 Clicking the site logo in the header will take you back to the main website.

 Social media is where we publish updates as well as release media, such as restored video and audio recordings, or colorized B&W photos.
-All celebratory audio only videos are on our Youtube channel.
 On our Facebook page you’ll find our opera in full color series and other media we’ve shared and commented on.
 You can also find us on Twitter.